cblearn/cblearn/paper/supplementary.md

 ## Is there a "best" estimator?

-Comparing all ordinal embedding estimators in `cblearn`, *SOE* shows accurate and fast results; *CKL*, *GNMDS*, and *tSTE* were performing about equally well (\autoref{fig:performance-per-algorithm_cblearn}).
+Comparing all ordinal embedding estimators in `cblearn`, *SOE*, *CKL*, *GNMDS*, and *tSTE* were performing about equally well in both runtime and accuracy (\autoref{fig:performance-per-algorithm_cblearn}).
-The GPU implementations are slower on the tested datasets, presumably because they had some initial computational overhead.
+The GPU implementations are slower on the tested datasets and for *SOE* and *GNMDS* noticeably less accurate.

 ![\label{fig:deltaerror-per-algorithm_cblearn-all}](./images/deltaerror-per-algorithm_cblearn-all.pdf){width=45%}
 ![\label{fig:deltatime-per-algorithm_cblearn-all}](images/deltatime-per-algorithm_cblearn-all.pdf){width=45%}
 \begin{figure}
-\caption{The triplet error and runtime improvement per estimator.
-The improvement is relative to the average accuracy or runtime (at 0), calculated over all shown estimators.
-Compared to this average, a positive accuracy improvement means the algorithm can represent more triplets, while a positive runtime improvement means the algorithm is faster.
-Likewise, negative improvement indicates fewer triplets and lower speed, respectively.}
+\caption{The triplet error and runtime per estimator, relative to the overall performance on the respective datasets.
+A smaller error indicates that more triplets of the dataset could be represented accurately in the 2D embedding.
+Grey lines show individual runs on the different datasets; the colored lines indicate the respective median performance.}
     \label{fig:performance-per-algorithm_cblearn}
 \end{figure}